 Public and private spaces should be clearly defined.
-Owners of private spaces, such as front and side gardens and landscaping should be clear in their maintenance roles and responsibilities.
+Owners of private spaces, suchasefrom and sand sand sand should be clear in their maintenance roles and responsibilities.
 Strong boundary treatments, such as low hedges, walls and railings, can help to avoid ambiguous and neglected areas of grass for example.